-It is also possible to find an assistant manager position with a nonprofit group, a local health agency, as well as with a state or national health agency.
+It is also possible to find an assistant manager position with a nonprofit group, a local health agency as well as with a state or national health agency.

 Reinforcement from scientific advancements has helped the field of clinical research continue to grow.
-The complexity of clinical research requires coordination of researchers, study participants, physicians and pharmaceutical executives.
+The complexity of clinical research requires the coordination of researchers, study participants, physicians and pharmaceutical executives.

 Federal oversight measures must also be addressed.
 Individuals who choose to pursue a degree in health service administration and become clinical research managers must also be proficient with financial management and budget planning.